twinstar6980/Twinning.Documentation/english/usage.md

 		Specifies the input data of the command, usually the path to a file or directory, as the input argument of the method.

-		If the input value is `?` , the actual value is `null` .
+		If the input value is `?none`, then the input value is `null`, and features with no input arguments will only appear in the candidates if the input is `null` .

-	* **`-filterless`** : *`boolean`*

-		Used to disable candidate method filtering.

-		By default, if `-method` is not specified, the tool will filter the available methods for user selection based on the type of input object (mainly by extension);

-		If candidate method filtering is disabled, all methods will be listed for user selection.
-This should not be enabled because toolkit provides too many methods and it is always recommended to have filter on.

 	* **`-method`** : *`string`*

 		Specify the method to be executed, followed by the ID of the method.

+		If the input value is `?filtered`, the available features will be filtered based on the input value and listed for the user to consider.

-If no method is specified, it will wait for the user to select the method at runtime.
+		If the input value is `?unfiltered`, all features will be listed for the user to consider.

 	* **`-argument`** : *`string`*

-		Specifies the argument to be passed to the method, followed by a JSON string, and must be parsable as an Object.
+		Specifies the argument to be passed to the method, followed by a JSON string, and must be parsable as an `Object`.

 The IDs of the methods and their arguments are defined in [method](. /method.md) section.